-J. The Informal Hearing Decision
+K. The Informal Hearing Decision

-- 1. Factual determinations relating to the individual circumstances of the participant will be based on the evidence presented at the hearing. - 2.
-The decision will be in writing and based on the facts established, HUD regulations,
+1. Factual determinations relating to the individual circumstances of the participant will be based on the evidence presented at the hearing.

-Authority policies and rules, and the applicable law.

-- 3. The decision will clearly state the reasons on which the decision is arrived. - 4.
-A copy of the decision will be sent to the participant no later than 15 calendar days from the date of the hearing.
+- 2. The decision will be in writing and based on the facts established, HUD regulations, Authority policies and rules, and the applicable law. - 3.
+The decision will clearly state the reasons on which the decision is arrived. - 4.
+A copy of the decision will be sent to the participant no later than 15 calendar days afterfrom the date of the hearing.

-K. Appeal of Hearing Officer Decision
+L. Appeal of Hearing Officer Decision

 - 1. Within 15 calendar days of the date the hearing decision is issued, either party may submit a written appeal of the decision through one of the methods provided above (see "Requesting an Informal Hearing"). - 2.
-Appeals are limited to written submissions by the requesting party and must demonstrate good cause, supported by specific references to the hearing decision. - 3.
+Appeals of Hearing Officer decisions are solely for purposes of identifying and addressing any obvious mistakes of law or egregious errors in the hearing decision. - 3.
+Appeals are limited to written submissions by the requesting party and must identify an obvious mistake of law or egregious error in the hearing decision, demonstrate good cause, supported by specific references to the hearing decision.
+No new evidence will be accepted or considered. - 2.4.
+Appeal requests that do not meet the above-cited criteria will be denied. - 3.5.
 After review of the written appeal, the reviewer may allow for rehearing for the following purposes: - a.
 Rectifying any obvious mistake of law in the hearing decision; - b.
-Rectifying any egregious errors in the hearing decision. - 4.
-Any decision that is not timely appealed or any appeal that is upheld becomes final.
+Rectifying any egregious errors in the hearing decision. - 4.6.4.
+Any decision that is not timely appealed or any decision for which an appeal that is upheld or denied becomes final.

-L. Situations in which Informal Hearing Decisions are not binding on HHA
+M. Situations in which Informal Hearing Decisions are not binding on HHA

-The Authority is not bound by a hearing decision on the following matters:

-- 1. A matter for which the Authority is not required to provide an opportunity for an informal hearing or otherwise in excess of the authority of the person conducting the hearing under these hearing procedures. - 2.
+- 1. The Authority is not bound by a hearing decision on the following matters: - a.
+A matter for which the Authority is not required to provide an opportunity for an informal hearing or otherwise in excess of the authority of the person conducting the hearing under these hearing procedures. - b.
 A decision is rendered that is contrary to HUD regulations, requirements or otherwise contrary to federal, state, or local law.

-If the Authority determines that it is not bound by a hearing decision, the Authority will promptly notify the participant of the determination and the reasons for the determination.
+2. If the Authority determines that it is not bound by a hearing decision, the Authority will promptly notify the participant of the determination and the reasons for the determination.